 - Clean: Carefully clean your braces around and wires.

 - Brush: Once your braces are thoroughly cleaned, brush your teeth.
 Professionals recommend you spend 2 minutes, twice a day brushing your teeth when not in orthodontic treatment.
 However, with braces on we recommend after each meal and prior to bedtime.

 - Rinse: Rinse thoroughly and check for remaining food particles.

 - Floss: Floss once each day.
-Use dental tape, waxed floss or special product that is designed to clean around and between your braces teeth.
+Use dental tape, waxed floss or a special product that is designed to clean around and between your braces teeth.
 If you are using floss, thread it carefully under the wire before you slide it up and down gently on the side of each tooth.
-And if flossing is too challenging or time consuming, use a water flosser or water pik.
+And if flossing is too challenging or time-consuming, use a water flosser or water pick.